Life Insurance for Trazodone users.

 - Trazorel (Canada),

 And Trittico (Worldwide) to help individuals treat symptoms of depression.
-Desyrel sedative characteristics have also been found to help folks reduce anxiety levels as well as help some who may be suffering from insomnia.
+Desyrel sedative characteristics have also been found to help folks reduce anxiety levels and help some who may be suffering from insomnia.

 Questions that will be directly addressed will include: